zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 This article does not provide complete analysis

-This article's intent is not to provide complete analysis and methodology, but to kick start a conversation and provide alternative view on knowledge work.
+This article's intent is not to provide complete analysis and methodology, but to kick start conversation and provide some alternative thoughts on Agile practice.

 ## Acknowledgments
-...

-This is abridged list.
+This article has been long time in the making.
+Journey has officially started around 2013 when Andrew Bray gave me a copy of the Phoenix Project.
+MHR's leadership team has been most accommodating by allowing our software teams to experiment with various ideas and approaches throughout the years.
+Special thanks for that goes to  Anton Roe.
+Thanks to MHR's People First software development team for contributing ideas, participating in experiments and trying ideas in practice.
+Special thanks to Philippa Jennings and Hannah Jeacock for reviewing the article and Joe Norley for bouncing quantitate ideas off.